 - Determine whether or not the services provided by the advisor are worth their total cost.

 As long as value is greater than the cost, you should be happy.
 Cost is easy to quantify.
 It’s much harder to reliably determine whether or not you’ll be getting real value, but having a cost baseline is a great starting point to have purposeful, accountability-producing conversations.

 The best advisors will be prepared for the questions and conversations that are sure to follow and will be able to offer clear quantifications of how and how much they are paid and what it is that they do for that payment.
 I believe that most advisors will rise to the challenge and add value like never before.
 Then again, I also believe that a significant minority of advisors will be unable to do so.
 The times, they are a-changin’.

-John J De Goey, CFP, CIM, FELLOW OF FPSC is a Portfolio Manager with Industrial Alliance Securities Inc. (iAS) and the author of The Professional Financial Advisor IV.
+John J De Goey, CFP, CIM, FELLOW OF FPSC is a portfolio manager at iA Securities (iAS) and the author of The Professional Financial Advisor IV.
 The views expressed are not necessarily shared by iAS.